London Borough of Newham: Transport

 Since the 1980s, public transport in Newham has undergone many upgrades and improvements are still continuing to this day.

+The Docklands Light Railway (DLR) first opened in 1987, and was extended from Tower Hamlets through to Beckton in 1994.
+The network has undergone many extensions since, including to serve London City Airport, as well as Stratford International station in 2011 after its High Speed 1 link opened in late 2009.
 The Jubilee Line Extension was completed in 1999, including new or improved stations at Canning Town, West Ham and Stratford.
-The Docklands Light Railway opened in 1987 and has undergone many extensions since, predominantly serving Newham and neighbouring Tower Hamlets.
 The DLR network compensates for Newham's lack of tube stations, of which there are only 6, in comparison with other London boroughs.
-It was extended to serve London City Airport, as well as Stratford International station in 2011 after its High Speed 1 link opened in late 2009.
-The Crossrail scheme will also improve rail connections to several stations as it heads through the borough on an east west axis.
+The Crossrail scheme - opening as the Elizabeth line in 2022 - also delivered improved rail connections to several stations as it heads through the borough on an east west axis.
+Of the 28 stations in Newham, only 4 stations lack step free access - thanks to the recent age of many of the stations in the borough.

 As a result of all the recent developments, the borough contains one of only two airports located within the Greater London boundary and currently the only railway station outside of central London that is served by high speed rail.